BuilderIO/builder/.changeset/fast-steaks-buy.md

 "@builder.io/sdk-vue": patch
 ---

-Fix: pass builder props only when needed
+Fix: pass Builder props to blocks and custom components only when needed.